-- ensure that MITSkills Employment Practices are consistent with the Employment Codes of Practice - ensure that Data Protection obligations are reflected in MITSkills Disciplinary Procedures and contracts of employment. - ensure that all staff are aware of the types of personal information that MITSkills will process on them and ask staff to check this information as required - ensure that all obligations outlined within the Disclosure and Barring Service (DBS) Code of Practice published under section122 of the Police Act 1997 is adhered to.
-Full details of the DBS Code of Practice can be found at http://www.gov.uk/government/organisations/disclosure-and-barring-service

-- provide advice to managers and others on the application of the DBS Code of Practice - destroy personal data according to MITSkills data retention policy
+- ensure that MITSkills Employment Practices are consistent with the Employment Codes of Practice. - ensure that Data Protection obligations are reflected in MITSkills Disciplinary Procedures and contracts of employment. - ensure that all staff are aware of the types of personal information that MITSkills will process on them and ask staff to check this information as required. - ensure that all obligations outlined within the Disclosure and Barring Service (DBS) Code of Practice published under section 122 of the Police Act 1997 is adhered to. - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/474742/Code_of_Practice_for_Disclosure_and_Barring_Service_Nov_15.pdf (checked April 2024), - provide advice to managers and others on the application of the DBS Code of Practice - destroy personal data according to MITSkills' data retention and document retention policies.